JefteMartins/JefteMartins/README.md

 Hey there!!
 I am Jefté \o/ <br/>
-I'm basicly a life longer student.
-I love to learn new stuff and increse my knowledge to help others to understand things
+I'm basically a life longer student.
+I love to learn new stuff and increase my knowledge to help others to understand things

 <em>Techs that i have experience and small projects</em>
 <br/>